Are you dipping through the thousands of posts asking you to support the immune system, and unsure what that means in the era of COVID?

 The nutrients that we call antioxidants protect ourselves from the damaging action of these oxidative stressors.
 A lot of these come from things that you see that have like tons of colors, greens, colored vegetables, cruciferous vegetables, and so on.
 The Odd antioxidants that we depend on from food are primarily vitamin C, Vitamin E, and glutathione, which is made in our body, again, under adequate conditions of vitamin B, 12, and folate.
 At this point, I will stop and hope that it is clear that there is no context where an immune function is independent of adequate nutrition.

 I love this paper.
-Here the authors talk about a bi directional axis, okay, here this disturbed sleep causes immune dysregulation and immune activation when you’re sick, that is disrupt sleep.
+Here the authors talk about a bi-directional axis, okay, here this disturbed sleep causes immune dysregulation and immune activation when you’re sick, that disrupts sleep.
 And if it feels like common sense, it probably is right?
 How many times have you been told about this?
 You’ve probably told other people about this.
-Obviously, we can’t even think start thinking about immune health without our primary non negotiable sleep, not just time, but quality.
-Now a 2005 paper and many other studies talk about striking changes in intestinal flora.
+Obviously, we can’t even think to start thinking about immune health without our primary non-negotiable sleep, not just time, but quality.
+Now a 2005 paper and many other studies talk about striking changes in the intestinal flora.
 These are the probiotics in your gut that accompany constipation, which leads to cascading changes in the systemic immune response.
-So that is our secondary non negotiable you have to poop every day once 123 times.
+So that is our secondary non-negotiable you have to poop every day once 123 times.
 Similarly, there are abundant studies that relate unstable blood sugar to altered immune responses to infection.

 Check out Episode Two about blood sugar if you haven’t yet, put 123 times a day with ease.
 If that is not happening, back it up and think about why it’s not happening or seek help from a functional nutritionist or functional medicine provider are wide inflammatory foods such as gluten and refined sugar.
 This can be more foods for you it could be dairy and obviously any other food that you react to support stomach acid.
 Now before everybody goes and starts glugging apple cider vinegar it’s probably best to consider a practitioner talk to a practitioner to see if that’s appropriate for you.
 Eat a ton of vegetables, Dr. Terry walls a style.
 She asked the magic number of nine cups.
 Anything is better than no cups of course.
 Okay, we’re just aiming for some cups of vegetables.

 Dr. Wilds talks about a beautiful combination of cruciferous vegetables, she does three cups, cruciferous three cups, any colored vegetables and three cups of greens.
-If any of these steps we talked about six steps here if any of these steps are not accessible right to me, you can drop a firstname.lastname@example.org slash functional nutrition for kids or even email me advice that’s Li AI sh and functional nutrition for kids.com.
+If any of these steps we talked about six steps here if any of these steps are not accessible right to me, you can drop a email@example.com/functionalnutritionforkids or even email me advice that’s Vaish and functionalnutritionforkids.com.
 Like I said the aim of this podcast is to talk about why supporting immune health isn’t just trivial, easy talk.
 It isn’t just about supplements though they might be needed.
 Now of course these are just basics.

 These are just basics but powerful basics.
 And depending on where you are you may need to do more.
 You may need to talk to a doctor.
-If you have any Sort of immune condition including autoimmunity, but sleeping well and pooping well applies to everything right blood sugar balance, avoiding inflammatory foods, supporting stomach acid at the time for functional nutrition and learning for kids is brought to you by a doctor lifestyle has a doctorate because of her PhD.
-And today’s music was composed and played by my three bush.
+If you have any Sort of immune condition including autoimmunity, but sleeping well and pooping well applies to everything right blood sugar balance, avoiding inflammatory foods, supporting stomach acid at the time for functional nutrition and learning for kids is brought to you by a doctor lifestyle has a doctorate because of her Ph.D.
+And today’s music was composed and played by Maitri Gosh.
 Thank you for listening with a new episode.